 I work flexibly and can offer either short-term (4-6 sessions) or longer-term work, but will always be guided by what you, the client, feel you need.

 I work privately from home and see clients in a comfortable, private room.
 There is ample, free parking in the yard of my house, just outside my front door!

 Training, qualifications & experience

-I am a member of the British Association for Counselling and Psychotherapy, and as such, subscribe to the BACP Code of Ethics, which is a framework for good practice.
+I am a member of the British Association for Counselling and Psychotherapy, and as such, subscribe to the BACP Code of Ethics, which is their framework for good practice.

 Over the years I have gained a wide experience of working with people of all ages and backgrounds within the NHS, Social Services, and the Charitable and Voluntary sector.
-Currently I work as a Counsellor with parents at a local Children's Centre, as a Primary Care Counsellor at a local GP medical practice, and in my own private practice in my consulting room at my home address.
+Currently I practice within the NHS as a Primary Care Counsellor at several East Devon GP medical practices working with clients with a range of difficulties, as well as in my own private practice in my consulting room at my home address.

 My academic and professional qualifications are:

 - Diploma in Social Work (University of Exeter)

 - MA in Social Work Studies (University of Exeter)

 - Post-Graduated Diploma in Mental Health Social Work (University of Bournemouth)